oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/rings.md

 PolynomialRing(C::Ring, v::Vector{String}; ordering=:lex)
 ```

-Its return value is a tuple, say `R, vars`, consisting of a polynomial ring `R` with coefficient ring `C` and an array `vars` of generators (variables) which print according to the strings in the supplied vector `v` .
+Its return value is a tuple, say `R, vars`, consisting of a polynomial ring `R` with coefficient ring `C` and a vector `vars` of generators (variables) which print according to the strings in the vector `v` .
-The input `ordering=:lex` refers to the lexicograpical monomial ordering.
-This is the default monomial ordering in OSCAR for storing and printing polynomials.
-Other choices here  are `:deglex` and `:degrevlex`.
+The input `ordering=:lex` refers to the lexicograpical monomial ordering which specifies the default way of storing and displaying polynomials in OSCAR  (terms are sorted in descending
+order).
+The other possible choices are `:deglex` and `:degrevlex`.
 Gröbner bases, however, can be computed with respect to any monomial ordering.
 See the section on Gröbner bases.

 !!! note
     The abstract type of multivariate polynomial rings is `MPolyRing`, while that of